top of page

 In 'Forgetting Is How We Survive', people are haunted by ghosts of the past, tormented by doppelgangers and pining for the futures that have been lost to them.
 Each faces a turning point – an event that will move their life from one path to another, and every event casts a shadow.

-'Forgetting is How We Survive' is published by Salt
+'Forgetting is How We Survive' is published by Salt.
+It is shortlisted for the Edge Hill Prize 2024.

 PRAISE FOR FORGETTING IS HOW WE SURVIVE